How-to-Use-a-Plunger

 When using a plunger to unclog drains, it is essential to ensure that it forms a tight seal over the pipe.
 Once you do this, pump the Plunger 15 to 20 times.
 If you use a plunger successfully, you will push the clog through the pipe, and the water will drain quickly.
 Otherwise, you may have to repeat the process a few times or try other methods.

 It is also important to remember that drain-clearing chemicals are very harsh on plumbing pipes.
 If you pour liquid clog removers down the drain, they will damage the pipes and make them weaker.
-You’ll also have to use more drain-clearing chemicals in the future, and that’s never a good thing.
+You’ll also have to use more drain-clearing chemicals in the future, which is never good.
 In addition, drain-clearing chemicals can also be harmful to the environment.

 Cleaning a plunger

-Cleaning a plunger is a relatively simple task you can complete at home with basic cleaning supplies.
+Cleaning a plunger is a relatively simple task with basic cleaning supplies at home.
 You can use organic substances combined with water to scrub away the germs and grime that build up inside the Plunger.
 In addition to conventional cleaning supplies, you can also use disinfectant sprays.
 Before cleaning a plunger, move trash cans and toiletry items away.

-Another common way to clean a plunger is by using a bleach solution and water.
-The solution should be about 5 percent acidic and diluted with water before use.
+Another common way to clean a plunger is by using bleach and water.
+The answer should be about 5 percent acidic and diluted with water before use.
 The Plunger should then be allowed to air dry.

-Michael Muccia is a Master Plumber and the owner and operator of Muccia Plumbing.
-Muccia Plumbing is a full-service Heating, Ventilation, and Air Conditioning (HVAC) service company based in and serving Bergen County, NJ, since 1978.
-The Muccia Plumbing team of trained and certified service technicians offers various services, including general plumbing and heating maintenance, for residential and commercial clients.
+Michael Muccia is a Master Plumber and the owner and operator of Muccia Plumbing, Heating & AC.
+Muccia Plumbing, Heating & AC is a full-service Heating, Ventilation, and Air Conditioning (HVAC) service company based in and serving Bergen County, NJ, since 1978.
+The Muccia Plumbing, Heating & AC team of trained and certified service technicians offers various services, including general plumbing and heating maintenance, for residential and commercial clients.